AChepurnoi/raft-kotlin/README.md

 #### Other

-Key-value implementation uses `307 Redirect` to redirect requests from slaves to master.
+The key-value implementation uses `307 Redirect` to redirect requests from slaves to the master.

-This require you to be able to resolve the IP from configuration (You should interact with HTTP server only from docker network e.g. you container)
+This requires you to be able to resolve the IP from configuration (You should interact with HTTP server only from docker network e.g. you container)

 Another option is to run jar files locally with proper env configuration